laravel/docs/mix.md

 The `npm run watch` command will continue running in your terminal and watch all relevant files for changes.
 Webpack will then automatically recompile your assets when it detects a change:

     npm run watch

+You may find that, in certain environments, Webpack isn't able to pick up on file changes properly.
+If this seems to be the case on your system, consider using the `watch-poll` command instead.
+With this adjustment, we'll instead use polling to monitor for file changes.

+    npm run watch-poll

 <a name="working-with-stylesheets"></a>
 ## Working With Stylesheets